-If you know college football, you already know where these comes from: Knute [kah-NOOT] Rockne.
+If you know college football, you already know where these names come from: Knute [kah-NOOT] Rockne.

-Rockne, who was born in Norway in 1888, became the head football coach at the University of Notre Dame in 1918.
-Today he’s considered one of the greatest coaches in college football history.
+Rockne was born in Norway in 1888, and his family immigrated to America in 1893.
+He became the head football coach at the University of Notre Dame in 1918.
+Today, he’s considered one of the greatest coaches in college football history.

 On March 31, 1931, 43-year-old Rockne was killed when the wooden Fokker Trimotor* he was flying in crashed in Kansas.
 The crash was thought to be caused by the deterioration of the plane’s wooden wings.